simplycycling/mk-docs/docs/wiki.md

 - mkdocs
 - s3

+I also use the aws command line tools to push the files from my local machine to s3.
+If you don't know what I'm talking about, just use the console.

-Both are packages that are installable via python pip.
+Mkdocs is a package that is installable via python pip.
 Personally, I like to install things like this in a `venv`, which creates an isolated python environment.
 This allows you to keep the set of dependencies separate and isolated from each other, and keeps your local system nice and clean.